-26. According to the administering Power, significant progress has been made in Saint Helena with regard to the development of a professional children's services department that delivers effective child protection services and preventive interventions for children and families (see A/AC.109/2018/13).

-27. Saint Helena has developed, published and begun to implement a national response plan on safeguarding children.
-Its three strategic priorities are the physical and emotional health of children, their safety and security and providing support to families when they need it.
-The Children and Adult Social Care Directorate is committed to developing its approach to working with children, families and vulnerable adults.
+- 27. According to the administering Power, significant progress has been made in Saint Helena with regard to the development of a professional children's services department that delivers effective child protection services and preventive interventions for children and families (see A/AC.109/2018/13). - 28.
+Saint Helena has developed, published, and begun to implement a national response plan for safeguarding children.
+Its three strategic priorities are the physical and emotional health of children, their safety and security, and the provision of support to families when they need it.
+The Health and Social Care Portfolio is committed to developing its approach to working with children, families and vulnerable adults.
 It is implementing and embedding the "Signs of Safety" practice framework, an internationally utilized strengths-based approach to direct work with and the assessment of children, families and vulnerable adults.
-The Strategic Plan 2019-2022 of the Directorate encompasses four strategic priorities and their corresponding targets.
+The administering Power has facilitated a partnership with a county council in the United Kingdom to provide technical support to the Government of Saint Helena to further improve child safeguarding services.
+The Equality and Human Rights Commission of Saint Helena developed a strategic plan for the period 2022-2025 that provides Saint Helena with the flexibility, responsiveness and relevance required to advance human rights on the island.
+Furthermore, the Commission confirms that the goals established in the plan were aligned with relevant Sustainable Development Goals.